magnetar-io/strange_matter_specification/Component_Schema/header_specification.md

 **active**: Active status (e.g., Yes/No)

 ## ComponentInstanceResponcesHeader
-**component_responses**: Nested Array of previous headers from components that this data is created in response to.
+**component_responses**:  Array of previous headers from components that this data is created in response to.

 # If the Data is a payload, use the payload sections